benanders/Cosec/README.md

 Future features will include:

-* **Three levels of IR**: Cosec uses 3 levels of intermediate representation (IR) to compile C code, including a high-level abstract syntax tree (AST), intermediate-level static single assignment (SSA) form IR, and low-level assembly code IR.
+* **Three levels of IR**: Cosec uses 3 levels of intermediate representation (IR) to compile C code, including a high-level abstract syntax tree (AST), intermediate-level static single-assignment (SSA) form IR, and low-level assembly code IR.
 * **Complex optimisations**: the compiler performs optimisation and analysis passes on the SSA IR to try and generate more efficient assembly.
 * **Register allocation**: the compiler uses a complex graph-colouring algorithm for register allocation, including support for pre-coloured nodes, register coalescing, and spilling.
 * **Tests**: the compiler comes with a suite of (relatively basic) tests run using a simple Python wrapper.